edomt/edomt.github.io/_posts/2018-3-2-Rvest-Fivebooks.md

+---
+layout: post
+title: Web scraping: a tutorial using rvest on fivebooks.com
+excerpt_separator: <!--more-->
+---

 The purpose of this tutorial is to show a concrete example of how `rvest` can be used to build a dataset purely from an external, non-preformatted source of data.